 For those with modest incomes, a Roth IRA is usually a tax-effective way to save.
 This is because unlike a traditional IRA, for which contributions are tax-deductible but withdrawals are taxed, a Roth IRA is funded with post-tax dollars that grow and can be withdrawn tax-free.
 If your income is low enough that you already pay little or no federal tax (remember to account for your saver’s credit!), then tax-deductible contributions provide you little or no benefit.

-Many credit unions offer Roth IRAs that have low minimum initial deposits, but these often earn fairly low returns, often 0.5% or less.
-If you don’t yet have the funds to open a higher-earning Roth, then a MyRA is likely to provide you a better return on your investment until you get it saved up.
+Many credit unions offer Roth IRAs that have low minimum initial deposits, but these often earn low returns, often 0.5% or less.
+If you don’t yet have the funds to open a higher-earning Roth, then a myRA is likely to provide you with a better return on your investment until you get it saved up.

-Boelman Shaw Capital Partners provides comprehensive retirement services to our Des Moines area clients.
+Boelman Shaw Tax & Financial Planning provides comprehensive retirement services to our Des Moines area clients.
 We can answer your questions about both traditional and Roth IRAs as well as other retirement investments you may be considering.
-Give us a call!